Atlanta Hawks: City uniform

 The Hawks also wore special edition "City" uniforms as part of its uniform deal with Nike.
 In the 2017–18 season, the Hawks wore black uniforms with volt green accents, featuring asymmetrical striping inspired from the team's early 1970s uniforms and futuristic fonts as a nod to the city's hip-hop music scene.
 In the 2018–19 season, the Hawks wore white uniforms with black and metallic gold trim as a nod to the team's 50th anniversary in Atlanta.
 During the 2019–20 season, the Hawks wore black uniforms with peach accents as a tribute to Atlanta's Peachtree Street.
 This uniform returned in the 2025–26 season as part of the NBA revisiting past "City" uniform designs throughout the season.
 For 2020–21, the Hawks' "City" uniform paid tribute to civil rights icon Martin Luther King Jr., featuring a black base and gold accents.
 The 2021–22 "City" uniform featured various elements from previous uniforms, including a yellow base from the 2004–07 alternates, the full-bodied hawk logo from the 1995–99 uniform, the "Hawks" script of the 1980s uniforms, the retro "Atlanta" script from the 1970–72 uniforms, and the block numbers and striping of the 1960s uniforms.
 The Hawks then revisited the Peachtree theme in their 2022–23 "City" uniform, once again wearing black uniforms but with white/peach gradients on the striping and numbers, and a script "Atlanta" in white.

 The 2023–24 "City" uniform featured a black base, heritage blue and light brown trim, and lowercase "atl" in white letters.
 The design, according to the team, "grabs inspiration from the spirit, determination, and interconnectivity of the city of Atlanta".
 This theme was revisited for the 2024–25 "City" uniform, with a look heavily based on the 1982–1992 uniforms.

+The Hawks have confirmed their intent to re-use the 2020-21 "MLK" City Edition uniforms for the 2026–27 season.

 Rivalries

 Boston Celtics

 The Celtics–Hawks rivalry is a rivalry in the Eastern Conference of the NBA that has lasted for over five decades, although the two teams have played each other since the 1949–50 season, when the then-Tri-Cities Blackhawks joined the NBA as part of the National Basketball League and the Basketball Association of America merger.
 However, the Blackhawks could not field a truly competitive team until they moved to St. Louis as the St. Louis Hawks after a four-year stopover at Milwaukee.
 The two teams have faced each other eleven times in the NBA playoffs, four times in the NBA Finals, with the Celtics winning ten of twelve series against the Hawks, including three out of four NBA Finals.
-While the Hawks have only defeated the Celtics twice out of eleven series in the NBA playoffs, they still often managed to make their series with the Celtics memorable.
-The rivalry intensified in 2016 with Hawks All-Star center Al Horford leaving the team and joining the Celtics with whom he'd eventually win his first championship with in the 2024 NBA Finals.
+The rivalry intensified in 2016 with Hawks All-Star center Al Horford leaving the team and joining the Celtics, where he eventually won his first championship in the 2024 NBA Finals.